 Press releases generate sales leads.

-While sending a press release is great for getting your story heard, we also recognize it’s a small tactic that makes up a brand’s public relations strategy, which ultimately should support the overall marketing strategy.
-We’d love to support you and your brand with a strategic public relations strategy—reach out to us at email@example.com for more information!
+While sending a press release is a great way to tell your story, it’s also just part of what makes up a brand’s public relations strategy, which ultimately should support the overall marketing strategy.